A-FRAME GALLERY A FRAME GALLERY A TO Z RECOVERY A-FRAMES

 So far, we have only encountered problems squeezing the a-frame into a very small number of cars.

-Up to press, the only cars that have refused to accommodate the a-frame have been the convertible versions of the Smart and the Mini.
+Up to press, the only car that have refused to accommodate the a-frame have been the convertible version of the Mini.
 BUT we have found a solution.
 We can set up the a-frame so that the a-frame module (the part with AT on it) and the towing hitch can be separated by withdrawing two spring-loaded pins.
-This capability, which you can see in the bottom left picture, adds £30 to the cost.
+This capability, which you can see in the bottom left picture, adds £30 to the cost, £60 at a later date.

 As well as reducing the storage size of the a-frame this function can also be a great boon if you wish to split the a-frame to divide its weight.